Winner Winner Chicken Dinner Logo

 For Bedrooms

-Under 50 dB (whisper quiet)
+Under 40 dB on sleep mode (whisper quiet)

-Sleep mode for night operation
+Dedicated sleep mode for night operation

-LED lights can be turned off
+Display lights that can be dimmed or turned off

-🏠 For Living Areas
+For Living Areas

-Up to 60 dB acceptable
+Up to 55 dB is acceptable on medium speed

-Multiple speed settings
+Multiple speed settings for flexibility

-💰 5.
-Filter replacement costs
+5. Filter replacement costs

 Plan for Ongoing Expenses